 See in Glossary (.unitypackage

-) format.
-For example, you might want to create an asset package to copy a number of assets or an entire Scene from one project to another.
+format).
+You might want to create an asset package to copy several assets or an entire scene from one project to another.
+Another option is to create your own Unity package.

 Open the project you want to export assets from.